margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the woman working at the coffee shop
 * Grateful for the chiming of the bells outside
 * Grateful for how Taylor Swift expresses emotions, stories, and relationships through song
+* Grateful for the early learning center
+* Grateful for the student studying bilogy
+* Grateful for memories of rappelling with other Christians
+* Grateful for Christian music
+* Grateful for homes aligned in rows next to each other

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.